Influencer marketing statistics to know in 2025

 Running your influencer marketing campaign

-So what about actually launching that influencer campaign you’ve been thinking about?
+So what about actually launching that influencer campaign you’ve been thinking about as part of your marketing strategy?
 Check out these stats to see what other brands are up to.

 • 80% of companies are dedicating budget towards influencer marketing